JBwdn/Latent/TOOL/README.md

 %%Thermostability Prediction:

-.h5 : The trained artificial neural network in each fold.
+.h5 : The trained artificial neural network architecture in each fold.
 Density Plot of seqs length.svg : The density distribution of sequences lengths model_info.csv : The information of hyperparameters Frequencies Hist of Amino Acids Thermostability.svg : The information of amino acid count (Enzymes)